Ranjandas/learn-consul-connect/scenarios/nomad-consul-basic/README.md

 This scenario runs a Nomad + Consul Cluster with 3 Server agents and 1 Client Agent (that can be scaled).

+> WARNING: Please note that only `exec` driver is supported on this environment.
+The sample job is using the `exec` driver.

 ## Prerequisite

 * Docker (This is tested and working on the latest Orbstack version)